U.S. charges ex-Austrian bank CEO in Odebrecht bribery scheme

 Both defendants were charged in an indictment unsealed on Tuesday with two money laundering counts and one conspiracy count, while Weinzierl was also charged with a money laundering spending offense.

-In December 2016, Odebrecht and its parent Braskem SA, Brazil’s largest petrochemicals company, pleaded guilty and agreed to pay $3.5 billion to settle bribery-related charges by U.S., Brazilian and Swiss regulators.
+In December 2016, Odebrecht and its parent Braskem SA (BRKM5.SA), Brazil's largest petrochemicals company, pleaded guilty and agreed to pay $3.5 billion to settle bribery-related charges by U.S., Brazilian and Swiss regulators.

 Odebrecht changed its name in December to Novonor SA.